groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly.system.data/datacolumn/_index.md

 ---
 title: DataColumn
 second_title: GroupDocs.Assembly for Java API Reference
-description: Represents the schema of a column in a com.groupdocs.assembly.system.data.DataTable.
+description: Represents the schema of a column in a .
 type: docs
 weight: 14
 url: /java/com.groupdocs.assembly.system.data/datacolumn/